Judson-web/Telegram-Ai-Bot/README.md

 - **AI by Default**: No command needed!
 Chat directly with NexAi for a natural, conversational experience.
 - **Live Internet Access**: Powered by Google Search, NexAi can provide up-to-the-minute information on current events, people, and topics.
 - **Context-Aware Conversations**: NexAi remembers the recent history of your chat to provide relevant and coherent follow-up responses.
-- **Advanced Image Generation**: Create images from text with support for aspect ratios and negative prompts.
+- **Advanced Image Generation**: Create images from text with support for aspect ratios.
 - **Extensive Plugin System**: A huge collection of commands for utilities, information, creative tools, and fun.
 - **Group Ready**: Features custom welcome messages and group-specific commands like polls.
 - **Easy Deployment**: Optimized for a quick and simple setup on Replit.